Ola Electric: 2020–present

 Ola Electric received 500,000 bookings for scooters in the first month of availability.

 Ola Electric started delivering its S1 and S1 Pro models in December 2021 with the deliveries of 100 scooters in Bengaluru and Chennai, although some promised features were not enabled in initial deliveries.

 Ola Electric raised more than $200 million from Falcon Edge, SoftBank Group and others at a valuation of $3 billion in September 2021.
 In December the same year, it raised $53 million in an investment round led by Singaporean investment firm, Temasek.
 In January 2022, Ola Electric raised USD200 million from multiple investors at a valuation of USD5 billion.

 In late March 2022, Ola made a strategic investment in Israel-based battery technology company StoreDot to incorporate and manufacture its XFC (extreme fast charging) battery technologies for future vehicles in India.
 In the wake of a fire incident in its scooter in Pune on 26 March, the company recalled a batch of 1,441 scooters in April as a "pre-emptive measure".

 On 20 June 2022, Ola Electric teased its first sedan electric car.
 However, two years later, the company scrapped its plan to launch electric cars, choosing to focus on electric scooters and motorcycles.

-In July 2022, CEO Bhavish Aggarwal announced that the company was building Battery Innovation Center (BIC) in Bangalore, which would be Asia's largest cell R&D facility, with an investment of $500 million.
+In July 2022, Aggarwal announced that the company was building Battery Innovation Center (BIC) in Bangalore, which would be Asia's largest cell R&D facility, with an investment of $500 million.

 In October 2023, the company raised $140 million in equity and $240 million in debt, at a valuation of $5.4 billion, to set up a lithium-ion battery manufacturing facility in Tamil Nadu called Ola Gigafactory.

 On 2 August 2024, Ola Electric launched its initial public offering (IPO) and raised ₹5,500 crore.
 Existing investors, including founder Aggarwal, sold 84.9 million shares in the IPO.

 On 15 August 2024, Ola Electric unveiled the prototype of its first electric motorcycle series, named Roadster, which was announced to be launched in three variants in 2025.
 In September 2024, Aggarwal announced that Ola Electric will unveil its electric three-wheeler later that year.

+In May 2026, the company received regulatory approval for a new electric scooter with a top speed around 70kmph.